CommunistMountain/BalanceModFork/README_new.md

             <li>Weapon Pre-Igniter</li>
             <li>Zoltan Shield Bypass</li>
         </ol>
         <li>Added Advanced FTL Navigation 2 to stores and random rewards, which allows you to jump to any beacon, by spending fuel equal to the shortest number of jumps from your location to that beacon.
 Rarity 3, cost 30.
-Stackable, but having multiple does not change it's effect.
-(TODO add to augment lists if needed) (TODO 2 add this to ESCORT_BEACON blue option like Adv FTL Nav 1)</li>
+Stackable, but having multiple does not change it's effect.</li>
         <li>Automated Reloader: Rarity from 2 to 4, cost from 40 to 60.</li>
         <li>Damaged Stasis Pod: Cost from 30 to 0 (sell price from 15 to 0).</li>
         <li>Distraction Buoys: Cost from 55 to 40.</li>
         <li>Engi Med-bot Dispersal: Now works for your crew on enemy ships.
 Rarity from 0 to 2 (now available in stores and random rewards).
-Cost from 60 to 40.
-(TODO add to augment lists if needed)</li>
+Cost from 60 to 40.</li>
         <li>Hacking Stun: Now also sets the cost of deploying Hacking drone from 2 drone parts back to 1.</li>
         <li>Lifeform Scanner: Rarity from 3 to 1.
 Cost from 40 to 20.</li>
         <li>Long-Ranged Scanners: Rarity from 1 to 3.</li>